kivy/kivy/doc/sources/installation/installation-windows.rst

 command line, `as well <http://rogerdudler.github.io/git-guide/>`_ as `git <https://try.github.io>`_.

-Note, the default windows commandline can still be used, even if a bash is installed.
+Note, the default Windows command line can still be used, even if a bash is installed.

 To temporarily add your Python installation to the PATH, simply open your command line and then use the ``cd`` command to change the current directory to where python is installed, e.g. ``cd C:\Python37``.

 But if you have installed Python using the default options, then the path to Python will already be permanently on your PATH variable.
-There is an option in the Installer which lets you do that, and it is enabled by default.
+There is an option in the installer which lets you do that, and it is enabled by default.
 We recommend to leave this option checked.

 If however Python is not on your PATH, follow the these instructions: